 - are willing to commit to the co-creation process

-- have an industry focus
+- have an entrepreneurial mindset

-- demonstrate a convincing business interest that will ensure sustainable project implementation
+- demonstrate a convincing business interest that will ensure sustainable project implementation.

-Prior to the innovation workshop, we undertake user-centred research, including on-site interviews, to ensure we fully understand your future customers’ problem and its underlying causes.
-The information is shared on our online platform where you can access and discuss the material and enrich it with your own ideas.
+Prior to the innovation workshop, we undertake user-centred research, including on-site interviews in the target country, to ensure a thorough understanding of the challenge and its underlying causes.
+We share the research insights on our webpage where you can access and discuss the material and enrich it with your own ideas.
 By reviewing and exchanging information in this way, you can dive deeper into the topic and prepare yourself for the workshop.

-Generally it is not possible to join a running innovation process as the teams are already established and roles and responsibilities will have already been assigned for the further development of the project.
+Generally, it is not possible to join a running innovation process as the teams are already established and roles and responsibilities will have already been assigned for the further development of the project.
 However, if you have a strong interest in the business solutions of an ongoing process, please contact us and we will see if it is feasible to integrate you into one of the teams.

 We search for participants who have a strong business interest in the development and implementation of new business models in the target country.
 Therefore, the teams should be willing to invest the resources necessary to take their business models forward in the field.
-However, you are not alone in this endeavour.
+However, you are not alone in this endeavor.
 Together with our global network, we will help you to conduct a local trial of your business solution and then to pilot it in the target country.
-Our support depends on the individual needs of each team and may include conducting a feasibility study, connecting you with the right partners and facilitating access to funding.
+Our support depends on the individual needs of each team and may include coaching, conducting a feasibility study, connecting you with the right partners and facilitating access to funding.

-We are always on the lookout for companies and organisations that are keen to join forces with the lablab of tomorrow and tackle challenges in developing and emerging countries.
+We are always on the lookout for companies and organisations that are keen to join forces with the lab of tomorrow and tackle challenges in developing and emerging countries.
 Click here to find out how to become a partner.